Scratch-Client-4/itchy-cordova/README.md

 cd dist
 zip dist *
 ```
 After that, go to https://build.phonegap.com and upload the zip as a new application.
 You're done!
 PhoneGap will start a build and your files will be an app in a few minutes.
-If you're building for production you'll also want to use a [config.xml](https://cordova.apache.org/docs/en/latest/config_ref/) file before you zip and upload.